 6 droppers = 120 drops = 4.5ml (which is about 1tsp) (generally approx max dose)

-A drop and a dropper can be variable, many people are saying online 20 drops is 1ml, I don’t find that to be the case.
+A drop and a dropper can be variable, many people are saying 20 drops is 1ml, this is approximately true as you can see above.

 Hoffman, David.
 Holistic herbal.
 Element Books, 1988.